 - We could get agreement and approval from the Cabot Cruising Club to operate there over the ILLW weekend; and

 - The ILLW organisers were prepared to accept the former Light Vessel 55 as a valid location given its present use as a Club House

 Fortunately we were lucky in both cases: The Cruising Club were more than willing to let us operate and went out of their way to accommodate us, and the ILLW organisers recognised the former Light Vessel allocating her the unique reference within their system of UK0176.
-See the 2013 entrants list in the ILLW website and look for GX4WAW/a.

 A Brief History of Light Vessel 55